smsolivier/AQPy/README.md

 1. copy `aqi.service` to `/etc/systemd/system` with `sudo cp aqi.service /etc/systemd/system`
 2. run `sudo systemctl enable aqi` to start `aqi.service` at boot
 3. either `sudo reboot` or `sudo systemctl start aqi` to start the service
+4. make sure its running with `systemctl status aqi`.
+It will say "active (running)" if things are working properly.

 # Maintenance
 `systemctl` stores logs that can be accessed through `journalctl -u aqi`. `journalctl` uses the `less` linux utility to show the logs.
 A brief summary of `aqi.service` can be obtained by running `systemctl status aqi`.
 If the sensors stop working (or I didn't code things robustly enough) the python runtime errors will be recorded by `systemctl`.
 If the `read_sensors.py` script fails, `systemctl` will automatically restart it however if it fails too many times it will wait longer and longer between retries.